 Use caution to keep your back straight, and make sure your arms are moving rather than your torso.
 You also want to avoid letting the weights fall or crash when you return to the starting position.

-What Muscles Does A Seated Cable Row Work?
+What Muscles Does A Seated Cable Row & Its Alternatives Work?

 Seated cable rows are popular due to their low learning curve: even those new to weight training can perform them.
 This exercise is also adaptable to any strength level since you can add more weight and reps as you progress with your fitness goals.